akiss-xyz/akiss-xyz/README.md

 ### Hello! 👋

 Thanks for stopping by!
-Please take a look at my pinned projects, particularly AulysEngine, the scratch-clone written in Haskell, and certainpy in Python3!

-#### About me

 I'm currently wrapping up my final year of Computer Science at the brilliant University of Warwick.

-On the technical front, my interests are quite broad - most topics in software engineering are interesting once you get your hands dirty with them.
+On the technical front, my interests are quite broad.
+Most topics in software engineering are interesting once you get your hands dirty with them.

 I really enjoy programming, but often this field can be lonely - I encourage you to contribute/ping me regarding any of my projects, or yours!

 #### I'm looking to collaborate on...

-- Heterogeneous computing, compiler toolchains or particular compiler steps (e.g. optimization, adapting compilers to new platforms, etc)
+- Heterogeneous computing or compiler toolchains.
 - Reconfigurable computing from a software perspective.
-Maybe a kernel module that improves discoverability/usability of blocks loaded on an FPGA?
 - Network/packet filtering, on networks cards/FPGAs/in the kernel with BPF.
-More software-defined networking!
-- Games & engines.
 - Pen support for Emacs?
 I'd really like to scribble and jot down notes on top of my org files.

 #### I'm interested in learning...